StephenHogsten/TableTopSwap2/README.md

   - [X] make a sidebar for trades
 - [ ] add loading when getting search results back
   - [ ] handle delayed BGG search results (multiple things)
+  - [ ] add instant search with enter or click button
 - [ ] fiddle with the linking within trades
 - [ ] add owner to game card
   - [ ] add a color status bar to trade card